max-fatouros/cvmfs-unpack-api/README.md

 ## Usage

 Users can request to have their images unpacked to a CVMFS repository in one of three ways.
-Each method is independent of one another and users can choose multiple methods if they wish.
+Each method is independent of one another, and users can choose multiple methods if they wish.

 ### Scheduled Unpacking